 It's hard to pry yourself away from Ali just for a short time.
 When I'm in the room with her, all my emotions and thoughts about her tragedy evaporate and incredible love for this child floods me.
 But leaving Ali to go back to the hotel was hard.
 Coming home kills me.
 I think about everything else.
 I think, "how could someone do this to a baby?"
 I think, "what must my daughter be going through--how can she even handle this?"
 I think, "How can I fix this and make everything alright?"

 I can't fix it.
 I have to walk through this.
 I can't run.
 I can't take an alternate route.
 I have to see this through.

 Everything I do right now is just a temporary distraction from what my life has become.
 Even writing this post.
 Even making sure you all stay updated.
 It takes my mind off things for a few minutes.
 But then I always comes back to it and my emotions overwhelm me.
 Then I feel guilty about it because I know that I'm not the only one walking through this.
-My wife, Charity, Ali's other grandparents (pray for Jim and Yolanda) who have a granddaughter in the hospital and a boy in jail, are all going through this.
+My wife, Charity, Ali's other grandparents (pray for John and Ruth) who have a granddaughter in the hospital and a boy in jail, are all going through this.
 But I can only feel what I feel.
 As a pastor, I'm called to empathize and comfort the hurting, but what do I do while I'm in the middle of it and run out of distractions?